I am often asked by readers ‘how far in advance can I book with my Avios points?’. Today I wanted to look at how the system works.

 The British Airways booking system lets you book flights up to 355 days in advance.
 This applies to both cash and Avios tickets.

-This matters, because British Airways guarantees that two Business Class and four Economy seats will be released for Avios booking as soon as the flight appears in the booking system.
+This matters, because British Airways guarantees that four Business Class, two Premium Economy and eight Economy seats will be released for Avios booking as soon as the flight appears in the booking system.

-More tickets will probably be released over the following 355 days, but the 2 + 4 are guaranteed.
-Similarly, there is no guarantee that World Traveller Plus / Premium Economy seats or First Class seats will ever be released for any specific flights, but they do usually pop up at some point.
+More tickets will probably be released over the following 355 days, but these 14 seats are guaranteed.
+Similarly, there is no guarantee that First Class seats will ever be released for any specific flights, but they do usually pop up at some point.

 If you want to be 100% certain of getting the seats you want for a particular day, you need to call British Airways on the dot of midnight when the seats open up 355 days in advance.